lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture33.md

 ### Analyzing recursive functions

-In order to write down the big-O worst-case runtime of a recursive function, we still want to count the number of primitive operations
+In order to write down the big-O worst-case runtime of a recursive function, we still want to count the number of primitive operations that the algorithm takes in the worst case, given an input of size $n$.
+To do this, we think about two
+things:
+* how many recursive calls are there in the worst case?
+* how many primitive operations does each call do in the worst case?

 ## Additional exercises
 * Write a Java method that computes the integer part of a log base 2 of a